AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

-The various non-conformat error codes are:
+The various non-conformant error codes are:

 | Error Type                      | Description
 | ------------------------------- | ------------------